awoie/vp-token-spec/README.md

 ### Verifiable Presentation

-A verifiable credential container is an array of objects, each of them containing the following fields:
+A verifiable presentation container is an array of objects, each of them containing the following fields:

 `format`: REQUIRED A JSON string denoting the proof format the presentation was returned in.
 This specification introduces the values `w3cvc-jsonld` and `w3cvc-jwt` to denote credentials in JSON-LD and JWT format, respectively.